 • the cost of taking exams if you want your child to gain qualifications.

-It may be difficult for one person to teach a broad range of subjects so you may also need to consider if you will be paying for a tutor for some or all of the education.
+You may find it difficult for one person to teach a range of subjects.
+If this is the case, you may need to pay for a tutor.

 Read some examples sent to us by home educating families about their thoughts on educating their child at home: